 Ed Hands

-Ed, a former AHA student, is a graduate of Critical Practice from the Royal College of Art, where he made installation and lens-based art.
-In addition to working as a tutor and as director of studies for AHA, he also works as a part-time lecturer on the Foundation in Art & Design programme at the University of Westminster, and as a volunteer for Art History Link-Up.
+Ed, a former AHA student, graduated from Critical Practice at the Royal College of Art in 2021 and has since then worked as a tutor and as Director of Studies at AHA.
+He also works as a part-time lecturer on the Foundation in Art & Design programme at the University of Westminster, and as a volunteer for Art History Link-Up.
 For Ed nothing quite beats the energy and excitement of being in Naples.

 Angelica Fenzi